Kong/docs.konghq.com/src/gateway/plugin-development/pluginserver/python.md

 If your workload is IO intensive, you can use the [Gevent](http://www.gevent.org/) model by passing the `-g` flag to `start_cmd` in `kong.conf`.
-If your workload is CPU intensive, consider the multi-processing model by by passing the `-m` flag to `start_cmd` in `kong.conf`.
+If your workload is CPU intensive, consider the multi-processing model by passing the `-m` flag to `start_cmd` in `kong.conf`.